 And a luxury group tour makes it even easier.
 All of your accommodations, transportation, activities, and meals are all pre-planned, so you can simply focus on enjoying yourself.
 Better yet, when you feel like having company, you’ll find yourself in a group of like-minded travelers led by expert local guides who are more than willing to share a bottle of wine at dinner.
 It’s the best of both worlds, and a sure bet for having the trip of a lifetime in the easiest way possible.

-To understand what to look for in a great solo trip and why so many travelers are making the leap to join luxury tours solo, we asked frequent solo traveler and company co-founder, Susan Piegza, her thoughts and pointers on solo travel.
+To understand what to look for in a great solo trip and why so many single travelers are making the leap to join our tours, we asked frequent solo traveler and company co-founder, Susan Piegza, for her thoughts and pointers.